 The responsibility of the pilot is to fly the aircraft effectively.
 A pilot has to formulate a flight plan according to aircraft performance, altitude, fuel, and weather.
 They also have to perform some pre-flight checks on aircraft.

 There are different types of pilots like a commercial pilot, airline transport pilot, sports pilot, private pilot, recreational pilot, and flight instructor.
 To become a Pilot one has to acquire different flying licenses.
 In India, there are 7K – 9K vacancies for pilots every year.
+Click here to know about how to become a pilot.

 Salary of a Pilot:-